sharmakrishna276/Traffic_Forecasting/README.md

-# Traffic Forecasting using DCRNN
+# Traffic Forecasting using DCRNN & Graph WaveNet

-This project implements a Diffusion Convolutional Recurrent Neural Network (DCRNN) for traffic forecasting as part of the MTL782 - Data Mining course.
+This project implements a Diffusion Convolutional Recurrent Neural Network (DCRNN) and Graph WaveNet for traffic forecasting on METR-LA dataset as part of the MTL782 - Data Mining course.